Defendant in King Soopers shooting set for competency hearing, denied second evaluation

 While the report deemed Alissa competent to proceed, the order to formally lift the mental health stay on the case has to be issued by a judge.

+Bakke said the restoration hearing will take place within 30 days, and asked attorneys to consult with each other to hopefully come to an agreement on the date.

-Dougherty asked the court to set a preliminary hearing for after the restoration so attorneys could begin preparing.
-Bakke agreed and set a half-day for the preliminary hearing at 9 a.m.
+Dougherty also asked the court to set a preliminary hearing after the restoration hearing so attorneys could begin preparing.
+Despite defense objections, Bakke agreed and set a half-day for the preliminary hearing at 9 a.m.
 Nov.
 14.

 Alissa is being held without bond, but when the mental health stay on his case is lifted he will need to have a bond set following a Colorado Supreme Court ruling that banned no-bond holds in first-degree murder cases.